chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 .. admonition:: example
   :class: guide-config-example, dropdown

-  The following example defines two custom tags: one to repeat the value by given times and another to control how the copy is made.
+  The following example defines two custom tags: one repeats the value by a given number of times and the other controls how the copy is made.

   .. code-block:: python